joemccrary/Git-training/README.md

 # Git and Github for beginners

-My repository for learning git and github
+My repository for learning git and github!